bbrewington/docs.getdbt.com/website/docs/docs/core/pip-install.md

 ### Prerequisites

 - Access to a terminal or command prompt.
 - Have [Python](https://www.python.org/downloads/) installed on your machine.
 You can check if Python is installed by running `python --version` or `python3 --version` in your terminal or command prompt.
 - Have [pip installed](https://pip.pypa.io/en/stable/installation/).
 You can check if pip is installed by running `pip --version` or `pip3 --version`.
 - Have the necessary permissions to create directories and install packages on your machine.
+- Once you've met the prerequisites, follow these steps to set up your virtual environment.

 ### Set up a Python virtual environment